 - Make your design.
 Cut Infusible Ink Transfer Sheets or draw with Infusible Ink Pens & Markers using laser copy paper.*

-*Graphics created with Infusible Ink Pens & Markers require heat-resistant tape and butcher paper, available on our shop site.
+*Graphics created with Infusible Ink Pens & Markers also require heat-resistant tape and butcher paper, available on our shop site.

 Do I have to be an experienced crafter to use Infusible Ink?

 Not at all – you can absolutely do this!
 In fact, all Cricut products are designed to be used by crafters at any skill level.
-To get your best results and avoid mistakes, just be sure to read the instructions, browse our how-to articles, or watch our amazing library of videos to make sure you have all the necessary materials and to get feel for what it will take to complete a project.
+To get your best results and avoid mistakes, just be sure to read the instructions, browse our how-to articles, or watch our amazing library of videos to make sure you have all the necessary materials and to get a feel for what it will take to complete a project.

 How is Infusible Ink different from heat-transfer vinyl or iron-on?